 - stay at home as much as possible

 - limit contact with other people

 - keep your distance if you go out (2 metres apart where possible)

 Do not leave home if you or anyone in your household has symptoms.

-Keep in touch with friends and neighbours and your Homeshare organisations through phone or video calls.
+Keep in touch with friends and neighbours and your Homeshare organisations through phone or video calls, or outside where possible.

 Homesharers have become a lifeline to many older and vulnerable people during the Covid-19 outbreak.
 People that would otherwise have been living alone in isolation have companionship and support at home, as well as a lifeline to get shopping and other supplies.
 Family members who are now even further away are reassured that their older relatives have company and help at home.

-Our members who are Homeshare providers are working hard to support existing Homeshare Households and some are making new matches where appropriate and safe to do so.
+Our members who are Homeshare providers are working hard to support existing Homeshare Households and are making new matches in the safest possible way.

 Homeshare UK has produced guidance to support our members and provide a framework in which to operate during this time.